 Change happens when the pain of staying the same is greater than the pain of change – Toni Robinson

-Heather is currently in network with Aetna, BCBSIL PPO, Blue Choice and Cigna.
+Heather is currently in network with Aetna, Anthem, BCBSIL PPO, Blue Choice, United Healthcare and Cigna.
 She is also offering self-pay and can also provide a SuperBill if requested.

 Hi!
 I am a Provisionally Licensed Professional Counselor in Illinois.
 I find myself working with many clients in adulthood who are seeking to create a balanced life amidst all the changes happening around them, from career choices to their shifting self-image and relationships.
 During their journey of self-discovery, my client’s often reach out to me for guidance in navigating negative self-image and the common issues that stem from it like: difficulty setting boundaries, negative self-talk, and difficulty finding direction and purpose in life.
 I specialize in working with anxiety, panic, depression, relationship issues, and trauma.
 I provide both warmth and curiosity into my sessions working with clients in a collaborative and direct way.
 I welcome you into a safe space where you can explore your inner world, self-exploration, feel supported and challenged.